 Welcome to the home of the World Ancestor Concert and the work of moja mediaworks llc!

-The World Ancestor Concert is developed as a 3-day televised experience, a motivational, healing concert for the world, celebrating the world’s Ancestors and traditions and shining a light on our theme, Women, Water & Peace.
+The World Ancestor Concert is developed as a 3-day televised experience, an empowering concert for the Global Village, celebrating the world’s Ancestors and traditions and shining a light on our theme, Women, Water & Peace.
 The World Ancestor Concert brings together international and regionally known conscious, progressive and traditional musicians, dance, social justice activists, organizations in a powerful program that has yet to be experienced by a global audience.
 We at moja mediaworks and the World Ancestor Concert Team feel in a profound way that now is the time for just this experience.

 #Ancestors #womenwaterpeace #musicishealing